 • Many of the areas without significant changes to risk may have had too little acreage growing maize and so have too small a sample size.

-Of course, the beauty of an explorable explanation is that you can dig beyond our original intent as you look through each of the variables that this model uses.
-That said, additional insights can be found in our scientific paper (preprint) including more details about the neural network itself and its performance in different tasks.
+In addition to digging in beyond our original findings, additional insights can be found in our scientific paper (preprint) including more details about the neural network itself and its performance in different tasks.

 Citations for this section